provectus/sak-alb-controller/README.md

 [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) is a controller to help manage Elastic Load Balancers for a Kubernetes cluster.

+When you create a Kubernetes ingress, an AWS Application Load Balancer (ALB) is provisioned that load balances application traffic.
+To learn more, see [What is an Application Load Balancer?](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) in the _Application Load Balancers User Guide_ and [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) in the Kubernetes documentation.
+ALBs can be used with pods that are deployed to nodes or to AWS Fargate.
+You can deploy an ALB to public or private subnets.

 * **Application Load Balancer** - It satisfies Kubernetes [Ingress resources](https://kubernetes.io/docs/concepts/services-networking/ingress/) by provisioning [Application Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html)
 * **Network Load Balancer** - It satisfies Kubernetes [Service resources](https://kubernetes.io/docs/concepts/services-networking/service/) by provisioning [Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html).

 ## How it works (Application Load Balancer)

 * **The following diagram details the AWS components this controller creates.
-It also demonstrates the route ingress traffic takes from the ALB to the Kubernetes cluster.
+It also demonstrates the route ingress traffic takes from the ALB to the Kubernetes cluster.**

 ![alt text](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/assets/images/controller-design.png)